Building a Balatro-lite game with vanilla web tech

 Building the foundation

 I didn’t have a clear vision of where this would end up.
 I just knew I wanted to capture Balatro’s feel - that rough, shaky pixel aesthetic, the satisfying card animations, the way scoring builds up.
-I’d worked on web-based casino games professionally before, so I had a decent grasp of card rendering, deck management, standard card dimensions.
-That helped.
+I’d worked on web-based casino games before, so at least I knew my way around card rendering and deck systems.

 I made a list of the core features the game would need: card renderer, deck system, animation queue, poker hand evaluation, joker modifiers, shop phase, progression system, save/load.
 Then I started building them one by one.
 First the renderer - drawing random hands of cards on click.
 Then a proper deck to draw from.
 Animation queueing for card movements.
 Basic game loop with menu, play, and game over phases.